7 Percent In Decimal Form

 Understanding the Concept of Base 10

 The conversion of percentages to decimals is fundamentally linked to the base-10 number system.
 Our number system is based on powers of 10, meaning each place value is ten times greater than the place value to its right.
-When we divide by 100, we effectively move the decimal point two places to the left.
+Even so, when we divide by 100, we effectively move the decimal point two places to the left.
 This is because 100 is 10 squared (10 x 10).
 This understanding is vital for efficient and accurate conversions.

 Beyond 7 Percent: Generalizing the Conversion